Applications

 Modify the default token to create a custom preview

-When an editor is in the CMS and wants to preview content, the CMS generates a preview token.
-This token is appended to the URL of your front-end application (for example, yourdomain.com/preview?preview_token=eyJ...).
-Your front-end application (built with React or Next.js, for example) detects this preview_token in the URL.
-It then includes this token in the Authorization: Bearer {token} header when making GraphQL requests to Optimizely Graph.
+When an editor previews content, CMS generates a preview token and appends it to the URL of the front-end application (for example, yourdomain.com/preview?preview_token=eyJ...).
+The front-end application detects the preview_token in the URL and includes it in the Authorization: Bearer TOKEN header when making GraphQL requests to Optimizely Graph.
 Optimizely Graph uses this token to return the appropriate content, including unpublished drafts, based on the editor's access rights.
-This mechanism allows for secure and context-aware live previews within the CMS.

 The following examples show custom preview token configurations: